python/mypy/docs/source/common_issues.rst

           return '(' + a.split() + ')'
       # error: Unsupported operand types for + ("str" and List[str])

-  If you don't know what types to add, you can use ``Any``, but beware:
+  If you don't know what types to add, you can use :py:data:`~typing.Any`, but beware:

 - **One of the values involved has type 'Any'.** Extending the above example, if we were to leave out the annotation for ``a``, we'd get